mikayelsaghatelyan/rau-os-assignments/README.md

-# rau-os-assignments
+# Operating Systems
-This repository contains solutions for the assignments within the Course of Operating Systems of Russian-Armenian University (Spring 2023).)
+This repository contains solutions for the **Assignments** within the Course of **Operating Systems** of Russian-Armenian University (Spring 2023, 2nd year of studies).